Discover more from Tuttle Ventures Newsletter

 That’s where Centrus Energy comes in to the picture.

-The U.S. Department of Energy (DOE) is currently supporting a three-year, $170 million dollar cost-shared demonstration project with Centrus.
+The U.S. Department of Energy (DOE) is currently supporting a three-year, $170 million dollar cost-shared demonstration project with Centrus Energy.

-The company has a strong competitive advantage as the first mover, especially with government agencies indicating a strong demand for the product.
+The company has a strong competitive advantage as the first mover, especially with government agencies funding the project and a strong demand for the product.

 Domestic enrichment capability is a national security concern.

-The U.S. prefers to maintain nuclear independence for both energy and the U.S. military.
+The U.S. prefers to maintain nuclear independence for both energy and military operations.

 I have always seen myself as pro-nuclear, but realize that prohibitive costs and public perception limit the use of nuclear generation in the United States for the long term.